Skip to main content

-The 2026 NFL Draft is officially underway.
+The 2026 NFL Draft is officially complete.

-The Giants, armed with two picks inside the top 10, have emerged from the first round with Ohio State linebacker Arvell Reese (No. 5) and Miami offensive lineman Francis Mauigoa (No. 10).
+The Giants, armed with two picks inside the top 10, emerged from the first round with Ohio State linebacker Arvell Reese (No. 5) and Miami offensive lineman Francis Mauigoa (No. 10).

-2026 New York Giants Draft Order:
+2026 New York Giants Draft Class:

 Round 1, Pick No. 5 - Arvell Reese, LB, Ohio State